Enki403/Simple-Weather-App/README.md

 for the front end you should have either a virtual emulator for andorid or your mobile phone with the USB debugging feature enabled.

 you should have installed flutter and dart.

+Note: In thos case I uploaded the .env file for your convinience.